Mainvest Review: Invest in Local Businesses

-So far, Mainvest has launched more than 400 investment opportunities, helping local businesses raise more than $12 million.
-97% of Mainvest businesses are on track and making payments to investors as promised, though the track record is short.
+So far, Mainvest has launched more than 450 investment opportunities, helping local businesses raise more than $15 million.
+96% of Mainvest businesses are on track and making payments to investors as promised, though the track record is only a few years.

 The platform says that it accepts only 5% of the businesses that apply.
 The vetting process includes anti-fraud vetting and bad actor checks.

 Mainvest was co-founded by Nick Mathews, a former Uber employee, in 2018.
 It is based in Salem, MA.
 According to Crunchbase, Mainvest raised $3 million in venture capital.

 How does Mainvest work?

 With Mainvest, you can invest in the individual businesses profiled on their website.
 You provide funds to an entrepreneur who wants to expand or needs cash to launch.
 The business will share a portion of its revenue with you until you receive the promised return.